AHS-FTC/BFR-Ultimate-Goal/README.md

  * OnBot Java
     - Significant improvements with autocomplete function for OnBot Java editor.
     - Sample op modes can be selected as a template when creating new op mode.
-    - Fixes and changes to complete hardware setup feature.
+    - Fixes and changes to complete com.bfr.hardware setup feature.
     - Updated (and more useful) onBot welcome message.

 Known issues: